HugCls/GHRM/README.md

 # GHRM

-2024-02-22: "No kind action ever stops with itself.
-One kind action leads to another.
-Good example is followed." - Amelia Earhart
+2024-02-23: "No great discovery was ever made without a bold guess. " - Isaac Newton